E1.1 Sort three-dimensional objects and two-dimensional shapes according to one attribute at a time, and identify the sorting rule being used.

 Intervention

-• Pool after each two-dimensional shape is constructed and ensure that similarities and differences between the two-dimensional shapes are related to the number of sides, number of pegs on the outline, etc.
+• After constructing each two-dimensional shape, ensure that the similarities and differences between the two-dimensional shapes are related to the number of sides, number of pegs on the outline, etc.

 • Point out the properties common to all triangles (three vertices and three sides), all rectangles (four vertices and four sides) and all squares (four vertices and four equal sides).